-Think about it for a moment: Has there ever been a conversation between a Democrat and a Republican, between a believer and a non-believer, between a meat-eater and a vegetarian, between a Fox News viewer and a MSNBC viewer, or between a Yankee fan and a Red Sox fan that ended with one saying, “You know what?
-You’re right!
+Think about it: Has there ever been a conversation between a Democrat and a Republican, between a believer and a non-believer, between a meat-eater and a vegetarian, between a Fox News viewer and a MSNBC viewer, or between a Yankee fan and a Red Sox fan that ended with one saying, “You know what?
+You’re right.
 I’ll change right away!”

 And honestly, while people encourage you to change your ways to accommodate their suggestions what are you privately thinking?
-Probably something like “Mind your own business!” or "Why don’t you leave me alone?”
+Probably: “Mind your own business.”
+"Why don’t you leave me alone?”
 You might politely listen but privately most of us resent being told what to do and how to do it.

 In a nutshell: Advice giving usually doesn't work, and often completely backfires.

 For example, it often makes me laugh when someone knocks on my door to engage in religious proselytizing.
 I happen to be an engaged Catholic, and my wife is an engaged Jew.
 Our respective families have been active participants in our respective religious traditions for centuries.
 We are happy and comfortable with them, and we learn a lot from each other.
 And yet, some random stranger knocking on the door thinks that they can change all of that with a brief conversation?
 Really?

 At a recent dinner party, the host (a dear and gracious friend) decided to lecture her guests on a new diet that she was enthusiastic about, which challenges almost everything you likely believe and understand about healthy eating.
 It also challenges state-of-the-art nutrition science.
 But she insisted that we all read some popular press book about this diet and then change our lives accordingly.

 Of course, no one did as she demanded; all she accomplished was alienate a number of her friends.
 Probably not what she had planned.

 Why Advice Fails